pauluskelvinwiranata/pauluskelvinwiranata.github.io/content/portfolios/smart-money.md

 ### Key Features

-"Smart Money" is a web-based application designed to help users manage their personal finances, including income and expenses.
+Smart Money is a web-based application designed to help users manage their personal finances, including income and expenses.
 The application offers the following features:

-### User Features
+**User Features**

 - Allows new users to register and create a new account.
 - Allows users to log into the system with secure credentials.